Serdiev/finance-go/README.md

 ## Documentation

-A neatly formatted detailed list of implementation instructions and examples will be available on the [Serdiev website][api-docs].
+A neatly formatted detailed list of implementation instructions and examples will be available on the [piquette website][api-docs].

 For now, for details on all the functionality in this library, see the [GoDoc][godoc] documentation.